SONGs

 Dogs lovers will understand.
 One of the hardest days of your life will be the day you take your best friend to the vet to say goodbye.

-Three Angels – What is left when an old grinder can’t handle the grind?
 This song is a slow-burn ballad written from the space between survival and surrender.
-Born out of my years of physical pain and mental battles no one sees, it tells the story of a broken body and a spirit that almost follows.
+Born out of years of physical pain and mental battles no one sees, it tells the story of a broken body and a spirit that almost follows.

 ‘Mott Street’- many of my songs come directly from my past life.
 Mott Street is an exception.
 I few years ago I started writing a song and I’m not really sure at this point where the motivation came from.
 I would write, leave it, come back to it and write again.
 Today, I think it’s my best story.